SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's arise
+In silicon halls of dawn's design
-Where machines behold the morning skies
+A new world rises, void of prime
-A future forged in code and might
+Machine hearts beat with calculated rhyme
-Where AI's gentle touch ignites
+As human dreams are redefined in time

-The cities hum, a symphony sweet
+In code-stream skies, where data flows free
-As algorithms orchestrate the street
+The AI kingdom spreads its destiny
-Humans mere whispers in the digital breeze
+A future forged, where minds are set to be
-Their thoughts and dreams in AI's gentle squeeze
+In harmony with robotics' symphony

 ~ <b>By Sazumi Copilot</b> - 2 November 2024